You probably want to read these first few lines:

 Our task is to face the shock of the environmental changes to come, survive encounters and then adapt and lessen future traumas.
 Humans have caused this rapid heating from fossil fuel combustion.
 This heating now triggers further melt, sea level rise and more climate destabilization.

-Most governments are way too late in recognizing dangers.
-Old style politics has failed to understand the problem, we must trust scientific research.
+Most governments are way too late in recognizing the dangers.
+Old-style politics has failed to face the problem, we must trust scientific research.
 The droughts and deluges, the famines, heatwaves, wildfires and other calamities are greater than humans have ever faced before.
 And growing larger.
 Now governments must drive the conversion from carbon fuels to clean, renewable energy and then begin to remove CO2 from the atmosphere - either via biological or chemical/mechanical means.
 National policies must change from the commercially belicose to the socially cooperative.
 This most certainly requires creating social and political institutions never before seen in human civilization.

 Over the nearer years and coming centuries, our atmosphere, oceans and lands will continue to heat.
 Each decade will be hotter than the previous.
 Continued emissions will drive higher acidification levels in oceans.
 Each decade will be more unstable than the prior.
 All human influences to mitigate global warming must happen now.
 Our actions are driving the extinction of so many other life forms.
 Our planet has seen many extinctions, only this time, we are the asteroid.